Making sure you have enough time to repair your credit.

 In addition, you may have to file more than one dispute letter.
 If you have a large number of mistakes that you identify, you usually don’t want to submit more than a few disputed items at a time in each dispute letter.
 As a result, you may have to submit a few disputes at a time and resolve them in sets.

-In general, this back and forth takes about three to six months to resolve all of the disputes the average consumer needs to make.
-Of course, if you only have a few mistakes to correct, it may not take as long.
+In general, credit repair takes about three to six months to resolve all of the disputes that the average consumer needs to make.
+Of course, if you only have a few mistakes to correct or you repair your credit every year, it may not take as long; you might be done in just over one month.
 On the other hand, if you’ve never corrected your credit and have a large volume of things to dispute, it may take longer.

 If you’re doing the work on your own, it’s basically going to be that you have to keep working until it’s done.
 If you have retained representation, your credit repair company should be able to give you an idea of how long it should take in your situation.